flexmonster/pivot-react/README.md

 ## Support and feedback

-In case of any issues, visit our [troubleshooting section](https://www.flexmonster.com/doc/typical-errors?r=sample_react).
-You can also search among the [resolved cases](https://www.flexmonster.com/technical-support?r=sample_react) for a solution to your problem.
+In case of any issues, visit our [Troubleshooting](https://www.flexmonster.com/doc/typical-errors?r=sample_react) section.
+You can also search among the [resolved cases](https://www.flexmonster.com/technical-support?r=sample_react) for a solution to your issue.

-To share your feedback or ask questions, contact our Tech team by raising a ticket on [Flexmonster Help Center](https://www.flexmonster.com/help-center?r=sample_react).
+To share your feedback or ask questions, contact our Tech team by raising a ticket on our [Help Center](https://www.flexmonster.com/help-center?r=sample_react).
 You can also find a list of samples, technical specifications, and a user interface guide there.

 ## Flexmonster licensing

-This sample project uses [Flexmonster React wrapper](https://github.com/flexmonster/react-flexmonster), which is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+This sample project uses the [Flexmonster React wrapper](https://github.com/flexmonster/react-flexmonster), which is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.

 To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=sample_react).
 If you want to test our product, we provide a 30-day free trial.

-If you need any help with your license — fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=sample_react), and we will get in touch with you.
+If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=sample_react), and we will get in touch with you.

 ## Social media